-I have emailed my Out of Time witness statement to the Traffic Enforcement.
+I have emailed my Out of Time witness statement to the Traffic Enforcement Centre.
 What happens now?

 You should receive an email around 5 mins later acknowledging safe receipt of your forms.
 The email header will say TEC…Automated Response…DO NOT REPLY.
 If you have not received this, then it means that your application will not be processed.

-Will the Traffic Enforcement Centre, local authority or bailiff company inform me that my case is on hold?
+Will the Traffic Enforcement Centre, inform me that bailiff enforcement has been placed on hold?

-I sent my Out of Time witness statement to the Traffic Enforcement Centre before 4pm, when will my forms be processed?
+I sent my Out of Time forms to the Traffic Enforcement Centre before 4pm, when will they be processed?

-If your completed forms are emailed to the Traffic Enforcement Centre by the ‘cut off’ time of 4pm, they will be processed that day.
-TEC will notify the relevant local authority, TfL and Highways England (in the case of Dart Charge) by email that they have received a completed Out of Time witness statement (or statutory declaration) and informing them that they must notify their relevant enforcement company of the application and instruct them to place all bailiff enforcement on hold until a decision has been made on your application (usually between 4-6 weeks).
+If your forms are emailed to the Traffic Enforcement Centre by the ‘cut off’ time of 4pm, they will be processed that day.
+TEC will inform the relevant local authority, TfL and Highways England (in the case of Dart Charge) or Merseyflow of your application and instruct them to notify their relevant bailiff company to place all bailiff enforcement on hold until a decision has been made on your application (usually between 4-6 weeks).

 When will the bailiff company be told to place my account on hold?

 As long as your Out of Time witness statement forms (TE7 and TE9 or PE2 and PE3) are sent to the Traffic Enforcement Centre before 4pm, they will be processed that day and it is usual for the enforcement company to receive notification the following weekday morning.
 However, if you submit your forms to TEC on a Friday afternoon, the enforcement company are unlikely to receive notification until Monday morning!!